-Founded around 1780 and then incorporated into a municipality in 1969, the Village of Cap-Pelé has a population of 2,266 (2001 census).
-The economy depends mainly on fishing.
-The village boasts a fleet of fishing boats that numbers in the sixties.
-They fish herring in the spring, mackerel in early summer and the king of all shellfish, the lobster, from mid-August to mid-October, as well as scallops.
-The thirty or so smoke houses account for 95% of the smoked herring produced in Canada and there are also three seafood and fish processing plants.
+Founded around 1780 and incorporated as a municipality in 1969, Cap-Pelé, with a population of 2,266 according to the 2001 census, primarily relies on fishing.
+The village boasts a fleet of about sixty fishing boats.
+They fish for herring in the spring, mackerel in early summer, and the prized lobster from mid-August to mid-October, along with scallops.
+The village’s smokehouses produce 95% of Canada’s smoked herring, and the locality also has three seafood and fish processing plants.

-Cap-Pelé, considered by many to be the heart of l’Acadie, has a rich Acadian heritage and offers a wide variety of cultural and recreational activities.
+Many consider Cap-Pelé the heart of l’Acadie, boasting a rich Acadian heritage and a plethora of cultural and recreational activities.
 Discover Cap-Pelé – it’s an experience you wouldn’t want to miss.